Richmond-area Fourth of July guide

 Sunday

-The Powhatan Freedom Festival will bring a family-fun festival and fireworks to the Powhatan County Fairgrounds.
-5 to 10 p.m.; fireworks to start at dusk. $5.
+The Powhatan Freedom Festival will bring a family-fun event and fireworks to the Powhatan County Fairgrounds.
+5-10 p.m.; fireworks start at dusk. $5.
 4042 Anderson Highway, Powhatan. https://www.598.events

 Colonial Williamsburg